 What is it: Electric bicycles are bikes that use an electric motor to provide an additional boost while pedaling.
 They use two common types of propulsion: pedal-assist and throttle.

 Pedal-assist motors turn on only when you’re pedaling to aid you when necessary.
-Throttle motors can provide power whenever you require it, same as when riding mopeds.
+Throttle motors can provide power whenever you require it, the same as when riding mopeds.

 Electric bikes are equipped with rechargeable batteries and come in all shapes and sizes.
 The most popular models are city bikes and cruisers, but nowadays you can also buy electric road bikes and mountain bikes.